Watch You’s Penn Badgley Go From Charming To Creepy In A Matter of Seconds

 One would think playing a creepy stalker would be difficult, right?
 Well, for Penn Badgely, it's actually quite effortless.

-On Thursday, the You star sat down with The Late Show's Stephen Colbert and proved just how easily he can get into his character Joe Goldberg for the thrilling drama series.
+On Thursday, the You star sat down with The Late Show's Stephen Colbert and proved just how easily he can transform into his character Joe Goldberg for the thrilling drama series.
 Breaking down his "shockingly simple" process to the late night host, Penn delivered a chilling demonstration by giving the camera a blank expression.

 Impressed by his ability to go from charming to creepy, Stephen said, "Wow, that was wonderful!"